orchestracities/ngsi-timeseries-api/docs/manuals/admin/timescale.md

   plain TCP connection.
 * `QL_CONFIG`: absolute pathname of the QuantumLeap YAML configuration file.
 If not set, the default configuration will be used where only the Crate back end is available.

-The YAML configuration file specifies what back end to use for which tenant as well as the default back end to use for any other tenant not explicitly mentioned in the file.
-Here's an example YAML
-configuration:

-    tenants:
-        t1:
-            backend: Timescale
-        t2:
-            backend: Crate
-        t3:
-            backend: Timescale

-    default-backend: Crate

-With this configuration, any NGSI entity coming in for tenant `t1` or `t3` will be stored in Timescale whereas tenant `t2` will use Crate.
-Any tenant other than `t1`, `t2`, or `t3` gets the default Crate back end.
+For details about how to select a back end and YAML configuration, refer to the [Database Selection section][admin.db].

+[admin.db]: ./db-selection.md
+    "QuantumLeap Database Selection"
 [admin.dm]: ./dataMigration.md
     "QuantumLeap Data Migration"
 [postgres]: https://www.postgresql.org